nickcheng95/nickcheng95/README.md

 - 👋 Hi, I’m @nickcheng95
-- 👀 I’m interested in ...
+- 👀 I’m interested in soccer
 - 🌱 I’m currently learning React.js
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me nickcheng95@gmail.com

 <!---
 nickcheng95/nickcheng95 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.